whatsupmailbox/whatsupmailbox.github.io/_posts/2015-08-22-Birchbox-Subscription-Box-August-2015-Review-Coupon.md

 <p><center><img src='/images/BirchboxAugust2015DryShampoo.jpg'></center></p>

 <DL>
-<DT>R+Co - Death Valley Dry Shampoo</DT>
+<DT><a href="http://www.randco.com/sprays-oils/death-valley-dry-shampoo.html" target="_blank">R+Co - Death Valley Dry Shampoo</a></DT>
-<DD>Deluxe Sample Size (2/3 of the full size pencil) 0.8g, $7.33</DD>
+<DD>Travel spray bottle 0.8g, Value $7</DD>
 </DL>

 <p>I love getting dry shampoos in any box.
 I use them quite often, and the size they send out are perfect to put in any bag and for travel purposes too.</p>
 <p>This dry shampoo has a floral powdery fragrance that's quite feminine.
 I wouldn't say it's my favorite scent but still good enough that it doesn't bother me.
-It sprays powerfully and you don't see any white powder at all even immediately after application.
-I love that plus the fact that it also volumizes (not a lot, but good enough for a dry shampoo).
+It sprays powerfully and you don't see any white powder at all even immediately after application, love it.
+Plus this dry shampoo also volumizes which is amazing.
 So far I'm loving this dry shampoo, much better than Batiste in my opinion.</p>
 <br>

 <p><center><img src='/images/BirchboxAugust2015Bronzer.jpg'></center></p>
 <DL>
-<DT>theBalm Cosmetics - Balm Desert Bronzer/Blush</DT>
+<DT><a href="http://www.thebalm.com/balm-desert.html" target="_blank">theBalm Cosmetics - Balm Desert Bronzer/Blush</a></DT>
-<DD>Deluxe sample 1 oz., $2.75</DD>
+<DD>Sample size 0.8 g., Value $2.50</DD>
 </DL>

 <p>I've sampled other products from this brand before and had good experience with them.
 I was happy to get a bronzer/blush to sample, but man it is quite tiny!
 See picture below:</p>